Selecting samples of galaxies with fewer Fingers-of-God: Practical implementations of FoG mitigation

 \subsection{Discarding the reddest galaxies}

 The connection we showed between the zero-crossing of the quadrupole and the prevalence of FoG suggests using this observable as a data-driven and model-independent way to select samples less affected by FoG.
-This connection draws attention to the findings of Ref.~\cite{singh_fundamental_2021} (hereafter SYS21), who showed that the zero-crossing of the quadrupole is very sensitive to the color of galaxies (see their figure~15), and, to a lesser extent, also to their luminosity (their figure~14).
+One could imagine defining a selection in galaxy color space, measuring the quadrupole, perturbing the selection, referring to the quadrupole again, and iterating this procedure until the tradeoff between minimizing the quadrupole zero-crossing and respecting some other constraints (e.g. the number density of galaxies) is optimized.
+Though investigating this approach in detail is beyond the scope of this particular paper, we will now explore what can be considered the first step in this iteration: discarding the reddest galaxies in a given sample.
+It is well known that red galaxies display stronger FoG~\cite{coilDEEP2GalaxyRedshift2008, mohammadVIMOSPublicExtragalactic2018, hangGalaxyMassAssembly2022, mergulhaoEffectiveFieldTheory2023}.
+This is related to the fact that stochastic velocities originate primarily from galaxies living in the most massive halos, and such high density regions are predominantly populated by redder galaxies, whereas bluer ones tend to avoid such environments~\cite{dresslerGalaxyMorphologyRich1980, madgwick2dFGalaxyRedshift2003}.
+Indeed, Ref.~\cite{singh_fundamental_2021} (hereafter SYS21), showed that the zero-crossing of the quadrupole is very sensitive to the color of galaxies (see their figure~15), and, to a lesser extent, also to their luminosity (their figure~14).
 Concretely, they showed that the power spectrum quadrupole of the reddest 20\% of BOSS LOWZ galaxies crosses zero at $k\approx0.2\,h\,\rm{Mpc}^{-1}$, while the full sample has a crossing at $k\approx0.3\,h\,\rm{Mpc}^{-1}$.
 This suggests that splitting samples in color and simply dropping the reddest quintile could help mitigate FoG.
 Since the color selection is `local' (in the sense that it is sensitive to the properties of individual galaxies rather than the large-scale structure of the Universe), this selection should not introduce the kinds of modeling complications that plague alternative approaches to FoG removal.

-Guided by the zero-crossing of the quadrupole, we have in fact `rediscovered' a relationship that is well-known in the literature: red galaxies display stronger FoG~\cite{coilDEEP2GalaxyRedshift2008, mohammadVIMOSPublicExtragalactic2018, hangGalaxyMassAssembly2022, mergulhaoEffectiveFieldTheory2023}.
-This is related to the fact that stochastic velocities originate primarily from galaxies living in the most massive halos, and such high density regions are predominantly populated by redder galaxies, whereas bluer ones tend to avoid such environments~\cite{dresslerGalaxyMorphologyRich1980, madgwick2dFGalaxyRedshift2003}.